John Fowles: Literary career

 In the same year, he adapted The Magus for cinema, and the film was released in 1968.
-The film version of The Magus (1968) was generally considered awful; when Woody Allen was later asked whether he would make changes in his life if he had the opportunity to do it all over again, he jokingly replied he would do "everything exactly the same, with the exception of watching The Magus."
+The film version of The Magus (1968) was generally considered awful; when Peter Sellers was asked whether he would make changes in his life if he had the opportunity to do it all over again, he jokingly replied, "I would do everything exactly the same except I wouldn't see The Magus."

 The French Lieutenant's Woman (1969) was released to critical and popular success.
-It was translated into more than ten languages, and established Fowles' international reputation.
+It was translated into more than ten languages, and established Fowles's international reputation.
 It was adapted as a feature film in 1981 with a screenplay by the noted British playwright (and later Nobel laureate) Harold Pinter, and starring Meryl Streep and Jeremy Irons.

 Fowles lived the rest of his life in Lyme Regis.
-His works The Ebony Tower (1974), Daniel Martin (1977), Mantissa (1981), and A Maggot (1985) were all written from Belmont House.
-In 1980 he wrote a highly appreciative introduction to G.B.
-Edwards' The Book of Ebenezer Le Page (Hamish Hamilton, 1981), the fictional autobiography set in Guernsey: 'There may have been stranger literary events than the book you are about to read but I rather doubt it' (reprinted in his Wormholes: Essays and Occasional Writings, ed.
+His works The Ebony Tower (1974), Daniel Martin (1977), Mantissa (1982), and A Maggot (1985) were all written from Belmont House.
+In 1980 he wrote a highly appreciative introduction to G. B. Edwards's The Book of Ebenezer Le Page (Hamish Hamilton, 1981), the fictional autobiography set in Guernsey: 'There may have been stranger literary events than the book you are about to read but I rather doubt it' (reprinted in his Wormholes: Essays and Occasional Writings, ed.
 Jan Relf (Jonathan Cape, 1998), pp. 166–74.

-In 1998, he was quoted in the New York Times Book Review as saying, "Being an atheist is a matter not of moral choice, but of human obligation."

-In 2008 Fowles was named by The Times newspaper of the UK as one of the 50 greatest British writers since 1945.

-Short fiction

 Fowles composed a number of poems and short stories throughout his life, most of which were lost or destroyed.
 In December 1950 he wrote My Kingdom for a Corkscrew.
 For A Casebook (1955) was rejected by various magazines.
 In 1970 he wrote The Last Chapter.

+In 2008 Fowles was named by The Times as one of the fifty greatest British writers since 1945.

-Community life
+Personal life

 Fowles served as the curator of the Lyme Regis Museum from 1979 to 1988, retiring from the museum after having a mild stroke.
 He was occasionally involved in local politics, writing letters to The Times advocating preservation.
 Despite this involvement, he was generally considered reclusive.

-Personal life

 In 1990, his first wife Elizabeth died of cancer, only a week after she was diagnosed.
 Her death affected him severely, and he did not write for a year.
+In 1998, he was quoted in the New York Times Book Review as saying, "Being an atheist is a matter not of moral choice, but of human obligation."

 In 1998, Fowles married his second wife, Sarah Smith.
 With Sarah by his side, he died of heart failure on 5 November 2005, aged 79, in Axminster Hospital, 5 mi from Lyme Regis.

 In 2008, Elena van Lieshout presented a series of 120 love letters and postcards for auction at Sotheby's.
 The correspondence started in 1990, when Fowles was aged 65.
 Elena, a young Welsh admirer and a student at St. Hilda's College, Oxford, contacted the reclusive author and they developed a sensitive, albeit unconsummated, relationship.